-Cait Krystall, Class of 2021 management and marketing double major with minors in international business studies, professional selling and sales management and advertising, is the president of the Blue Hen Marketing Club at the Lerner College.
-Krystall shared why she joined the Blue Hen Marketing Club, what makes this group unique and more!
+Shayna Durkin, Class of 2023 marketing and management double major with a minor in event management, is the president of the Blue Hen Marketing Club (BHMC) at Lerner College.
+Durkin shared why she joined BHMC, what makes this group stand out and how to get involved!

 Lerner: When and why did you choose to join this student group?